 Description of Santa Maria Della Salute

 Longhena came up with a highly innovative and bold idea: to build an enormous rotunda.
-The whole church was just a rounded hall with a dome on top and smaller extensions to all directions.
+The whole church was just a rounded hall with a dome on top and smaller extensions in all directions.

 The structure was built on one million wooden piles.
 Salute was constructed from Istrian stone – a dense, marble-like limestone as well as brick, which is covered with marble dust (marmorino).

 The church is octagonal, with eight facades.
 The most impressive facade, naturally, is facing the Grand Canal.
-In opposite side from it is the shrine with another, smaller dome and two bell-towers.
+On the opposite side from it is the shrine with another, smaller dome and two bell-towers.
 16 massive buttresses support the dome – each of buttresses is adorned with expressive orecchioni – “big ear”.

 The facade is decorated with many sculptures of saints and the Virgin Mary – also on the top of the tallest dome is a statue of Virgin.